Betül Kaçar

-Betül Kacar is a Turkish-American astrobiologist and an Assistant Professor at the University of Wisconsin.
-She directs a NASA Astrobiology Research Center exploring the essential attributes of life, its origins and how they should shape our notions of habitability and the search for life on other worlds.
+Betül Kacar is a Turkish-American astrobiologist and an assistant professor at the University of Wisconsin-Madison.
+She directs a NASA Research Center exploring the essential attributes of life, its origins and how they should shape our notions of habitability and the search for life on other worlds.

-Education and Career
+Education and career

 Kacar was born in Istanbul.
 She was the first woman in her family to receive formal education.
 She studied chemistry at Marmara University.
 She received Howard Hughes Medical Institute undergraduate fellowship to spend a summer conducting scientific research in Emory University studying organic chemistry.
-She returned to Emory University in 2004, and eventually earned a PhD in Biomolecular Chemistry in 2010 in enzyme structure-function relationship.
+She returned to Emory University, and eventually earned a PhD in Biomolecular Chemistry in enzyme structure-function relationship.
 Kacar transitioned to study origins of life after Ph.D.
-She was appointed as a NASA postdoctoral fellow at Georgia Institute of Technology in 2010.
+She was appointed as a NASA postdoctoral fellow at Georgia Institute of Technology.
 She was awarded a NASA scholarship in 2011, followed by funding from the NASA Astrobiology Institute and Exobiology Branch in 2013.
 She joined Harvard University in 2014, where she led an independent research group as a fellow in the Department of Organismic and Evolutionary Biology.
 In 2015, she received the Templeton Fellowship and became a member of the Harvard Origins Initiative.
 Kacar was named NASA Early Career Faculty Fellow in 2019.
 In 2020, she received the Scialog fellowship for her studies on life in the universe by the Research Corporation and Science Advancement.
+She has served on the National Academies' "A Science Strategy for the Human Exploration of Mars" panel.
+In this role, she contributed to determining NASA's science objectives and priorities for Mars exploration.
+In 2025 she received the Keck Foundation Award to study evolution of ancient metabolisms.